 How short is too short past a certain age?
 That’s a question I struggled with when I wore this cute shift dress.

-A few weeks ago I bought this pretty navy and pink floral shift dress for the rewardStyle conference.
-I loved the colors and the cheery pattern, and it looked great on me in the dressing room.
+I bought this pretty navy and pink floral shift dress for the April rewardStyle conference. ( sold out- simlar one here) I loved the colors and the cheery pattern, and it looked great on me in the dressing room.
 But when I got home and tried it on with a pair of shoes, I wondered about the length.

 I’m 5’7″ tall, and I have long legs.
 This dress is 33.5 inches long.
 When I paired it with 3″ heeled pumps, the dress, felt a little short.
 Was I exposing too much leg, and did the dress make my knees look old?